What can I do?

 Unlike on most city streets, children living in high rise estates often have car-free space right on their doorstep.
 Low-rise estates may have very quiet streets, driveways or small patches of grass.
 But despite this, children living on estates are sometimes not able to play out as much as they would like to – or at all.

-In our work with tower-block estates in Bristol, we found there were many reasons for this, including parental concerns about safety and a general sense that the space is not “theirs” to play in.
+In our work with tower-block communities in Bristol, we found there were many reasons for this, including complaints from neighbours, parental concerns about safety, space being used for other things (e.g. building site, waste area) and a general sense that the space is not “theirs” to play in.

-Unfortunately, we also regularly hear from parents where a housing provider, landlord or council has ‘banned’ children from playing out on their estate.
+“No Ball Games” signs are also still everywhere on housing estates, sending a message to children that they are not welcome in the space on their doorstep.
+We also regularly hear from parents where a housing provider, landlord or council has completely banned children from playing out on their own estate.
 If this is a problem you are facing, we can help.
 Adapt this template letter for responding to a ‘play ban’, or use this open letter from Playing Out to housing providers.
-Do also contact us if you want to talk things through.
+See our page here for more info on how housing providers can support children to play out.

 A ‘playing out’ model for high rise estates

-Over the past few years, we’ve been working with residents in Bristol tower blocks to see if a version of the play street model could help change things for children.
-We’ve found that many of the features of the street-based model apply in this setting, even without closing a road.
+In 2015-16 we worked with residents in Bristol tower blocks to see if a version of the play street model could help change things for children.
+We found that many of the features of the street-based model apply in this setting, even without closing a road.
 For example:

 • A set time to play out together